 Lock and keys games like with this DIY lock and key activity makes fine motor development an out of the box way to work on skills kids need for independence and instrumental activities of daily living.

 Using toys that double as quiet time activities, busy bags, or travel toys…all while working on skills is what makes toys like the buckle plush toy a therapist-approved toy.
-Octi’s bright colors, shapes, straps, and zipper pouch will provide countless hours of recognition activities, brain building games and development puzzles.
+A buckle toy, with bright colors, shapes, straps, and zipper pouch will provide countless hours of recognition activities, brain building games and development puzzles.
 Your little one will stay busy counting the number of straps, connecting them together, pulling them apart, and starting over again.
 Kids can hide small items and treasures in the zip pouch, then unzip it later and get excited over their discovery!

 More Bilateral coordination activities